info-201a-au20/final-project-dokikai/README.md

 Download link:[Champ Data](https://www.kaggle.com/uskeche/leauge-of-legends-champions-dataset)

-How was the data collected:
+How was the data collected: The data was collected from the public League of Legends API by Riot Games.

-How many observations (rows):
+How many observations (rows): There are 145 observations (champions)

-How many features (columns):
+How many features (columns): There are 11 features.

-Which questions from above can be answered using the data in the dataset:
+Which questions from above can be answered using the data in the dataset: It answers the question on how champion selection affect game duration and win rate, as it  considers every champion's invididual ability.